I only upload the versions after successfully flashing my own router, so the build has at least that much quality assurance process.

 Note: As I build with standard kernel options, the release and snapshot packages should be compatible with my builds, in case somebody wishes to add packages to my build.
 That goes for "userspace" packages.
 Installing kernel package is more difficult and risky.

 My firmware release contains also a script to re-create my full build environment in a few minutes.
+I use Ubuntu as my buildhost, so the prerequisites etc. are tailored for that.

 The creation script runs pretty automatically.
 The needed few steps are: